Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Jordan's January 2024 Manifesto.md

 My current best understanding is that there is a significant nonzero probability that the current order is on the brink of a disorderly collapse.
 Our house divided against itself will not stand.
 And it is not obvious that what might arise to take the place of the failing post-WWII American Order will better.
 It is clear that forces of malevolence are consciously accelerating events towards that end.

-The simple solution is Unity Under God.
+The simple solution is Unity.
 To arise, unite, Seek First The Kingdom of God, and forthrightly wage the war for the future of our civilization.
 I remain prepared to give my life towards this End.

 This involves reuniting as One Citizenship Under God and assembling an unprecedented global Force For Good to vanquish corruption and injustice, solve the grand challenges, accomplish the global goals, and forge the Best Possible Future for All.

-This Body would self-assemble from the bottom up on the basis of voluntary consent, with individuals and small-groups coming together to form a self-sustaining, self-replicating, and self-governing new polity.
+This Body must self-assemble from the bottom up on the basis of voluntary consent, with individuals and small-groups coming together to form a self-sustaining, self-replicating, and self-governing new polity.

 Over the last 7 years, we have curated together tens of millions of dollars of value, laid the groundwork and built the systems and technology to enable such an unprecedented Citizen Led response to the present [[Meta Crisis]].
 It will require a tremendous amount of training, discipline, and practice.
 However it must be done.